sycasec/sycasec-blog/blog/content/post/mp1/index.md

 	f.write(payload)
 ```

+However we also try a different method of inserting the shell code, as described further down below.

+And with that,

-## Know thy enemy
+# Know thy enemy

 Let's first take a look at the instructions for `main` and `vuln`:

 {{< figure src="main.png" title="main.png" width="400" class="centered" >}}
 {{< figure src="vuln.png" title="vuln.png" width="400" class="centered" >}}

 Then, we define `hook-stop` to allow us to view the next 1 instruction on the `eip`, and 16 words starting from the `esp` register.
+This is gonna give us an upside-down view of the stack starting from the `$esp` register.
+This is beneficial to us since the `$esp` is pointed to the very bottom of the current stack frame, allowing us to see the contents of the current frame being executed.

 ```bash
 (gdb) define hook-stop